openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 Otherwise, the state is invalid and the transaction is reverted (if the vote does not exist or if it is in progress).

-### function \_submitMembershipProposal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable applicant, address payable proposer, uint256 value, address token)
+### function \_submitMembershipProposal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable applicant, uint256 value, address token)

-### function \_submitMembershipProposalInternal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable newMember, address payable proposer, uint256 unitsRequested, uint256 amount, address token)

 This function marks the proposalId as submitted in the DAO and saves the information in the internal adapter state.

-### function \_refundTribute(address tokenAddr, address payable proposer, uint256 amount)

-It returns a certain amount to the proposer of a certain token address.
-It handles whether it's an ERC-20 or simply ETH.

-### function \_mintTokensToMember(DaoRegistry dao, address tokenToMint, address memberAddr, uint256 tokenAmount, address payable proposer, address proposalToken, uint256 proposalAmount)

-This function mints the tokens to the new member and creates the member data if it doesn't already exist within the DAO.

 ### Events

-- `FailedOnboarding(address applicant, bytes32 cause)`: when there is an overflow while minting new tokens or updating ERC20/ETH token balance in the Bank.
+No events are emitted from this adapter.